25 Travel Trailer Must-Haves to Get on the Road Now

 • Heavy-duty, flexible, and durable construction

-PRO TIP: Dog bones are also handy in RV parks if you get an error on the peddle stool for your power connection.
-You can quickly adapt up or down to use the other connection until you have someone look at it or solve the issue.
+PRO TIP: Dog bones are also handy in RV parks if you get an error on the pedestal for your power connection.
+You can quickly adapt up or down to use the other connection until someone can look at it or you solve the issue.

 13. Heavy-Duty Extension Cord